microsoft/service-fabric-observer/Using.md

 or you can just monitor specific services.
 Either way, FO will Warn when some threshold you provide is reached or exceeded.

-***Problem***: I want to know how much CPU my App is using, specifically two of the 5 services that I know tend to eat more CPU then the rest of the family, and emit a warning when a specified threshold isbreached...
+***Problem***: I want to know how much CPU my App is using, specifically two of the 5 services that I know tend to eat more CPU then the rest of the family, and emit a warning when a specified threshold is breached...

 ***Solution***: The apt-named AppObserver is your friend.
 You can do exactly this, plus more. :)